 Aside from their usefulness, I enjoy these subjects because they allot students creativity.
 A dear teacher once told me that in writing, "2+2 = 3,4, and 5."
 I provide tools for my students to think critically but ultimately one question can be answered in several different ways.
 My style is 30% improvisation, 70% preparation.
 I like to be prepared with materials right away, but I like to leave room in case other problems arise.

 In my free time, I enjoy reading, writing, baking, cycling, and hiking.
 I also enjoy drawing and playing Sims 3.

-University of Colorado Boulder - BA, French, international studies
+Undergraduate Degree: University of Colorado Boulder - Bachelor in Arts, French, international studies

 Writing, drawing, baking, cooking, cycling, hiking, pen-paling, movie-watching.